agoodshort/dotfiles/README.md

 - [ ] Add Vimium key mappings
 - [ ] Set custom/pamac in waybar as a template to work based on the OS
 - [ ] Configure Calcurse
-- [ ] Create a [bootstrap script](https://www.chezmoi.io/user-guide/use-scripts-to-perform-actions/) using chezmoi `run_once_before` to install the brew basics and login to lastpass
+- [ ] Create a bootstrap script to install the brew bases and login to lastpass
 - [ ] Look at Timeshift and find out how to partition properly
 - [ ] Review `zathura` and `qpdf` for pdf and file preview
 - [ ] Can we find a cross platform flameshot with wayland